robert-hh/micropython/docs/mimxrt/quickref.rst

 Hardware SPI is accessed via the :ref:`machine.SPI <machine.SPI>` class and has the same methods as software SPI above::

-    from machine import Pin, SPI
+    from machine import SPI

     spi = SPI(0, 10000000)
-    spi = SPI(1, 10000000, mode=SPI.SLAVE)
+    spi.write('Hello World')

-The default mode is MASTER mode.
-As part of the ongoing change of descriptors, CONTROLLER and PERIPHERAL can be used instead of MASTER and SLAVE.
+Notes:

-Note: Even is the highest supported baud rate at the moment is 33 Mhz, setting
+1. Even if the highest supported baud rate at the moment is 90 Mhz, setting a baudrate will not always result in exactly that frequency, especially at high baudrates.

-      a baudrate will not always result in exactly that frequency, especially at high baudrates.
+2. Sending at 90 MHz is possible, but in the tests receiving only worked up to 45 MHz.

 Software I2C bus
 ----------------